Better Insights For ISO 13485 2016 Validation Requirements

 As per Section 4.16, any applications supporting the maintenance or development of a medical device or equipment are bound for validation.
 Adopting a risk-based approach would help better to determine the level of validation required.
 The intensity of validation increases with the criticality of an effect of software.

 An extensive validation approach would be required by complex systems like ERP (Enterprise Resource Planning), LIMS (Laboratory Information Management Systems), and eQMS (electronic quality management system).
-Manufacturing or maintenance process for the device will also be validated because of the equipments used in process, environment and distribution of device.
+Manufacturing or maintenance process for the device will also be validated because of the equipments used in process, environment and distribution of the device.

 - How do the explicit requirements mentioned under ISO 13485: 2016 affect our compliance requirements?